rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

 ---

+Q99.1) Is the <datalist> tag and <select >tag same?

+Ans--No. The <datalist> tag and <select> tag are different.
+In the case of <select> tag a user will have to choose from a list of options, whereas <datalist> when used along with the <input> tag provides a suggestion that the user selects one of the options given or can enter some entirely different value.

+---

 Q100)What is the use of figcaption tag in HTML 5?
 ANs --The <figcaption> element is used to provide a caption to an image.
 It is an optional tag and can appear before or after the content within the <figure> tag.
 The <figcaption> element is used with <figure> element and it can be placed as the first or last child of the <figure> element.